Kimberly Hunt: Career

 After graduation, Hunt went to work for ABC Network News as a researcher for Peter Jennings during the 1984 Democratic National Convention in San Francisco.
 At the close of the convention, she began working as an associate producer for ABC's Monday Night Football.

 Hunt began her on-air television career at CBS affiliate KMST (now KION-TV) in Monterey.
 She relocated to San Diego in 1987 as an anchor for the ABC affiliate KGTV.
 For fifteen years, Hunt co-anchored the evening newscasts with Carol LeBeau, the longest running female anchor team in the U.S. Hunt joined the KUSI News team in October 2002.
 For five years, she anchored the 6 p.m., 10 p.m. and 11 p.m. weeknight newscasts.
 Hunt was also a host of the weekend show San Diego People.
 In January 2008, Hunt rejoined the 10News team.
 She currently serves as the chief & primary anchor and managing editor for KGTV, appearing on its 4 p.m., 6 p.m., 7 p.m. and 11 p.m. weeknight newscasts with Steve Atkinson.

 Hunt is married to former San Diego Chargers linebacker Billy Ray Smith.
 Their only child is daughter Savannah Marie Smith.

-It was reported on the KGTV news on December 6, 2023 that Hunt suffered a significant orthopedic injury and will be off work for several weeks, but she's in good spirits.
+It was reported on the KGTV news on December 6, 2023 that Hunt suffered a significant orthopedic injury and would miss work for several weeks, but was in good spirits.